 The Cascade Lake Ski Trail is a skier-tracked 3-mile round-trip, easy, 1-2 hour ski trail that gently travels through lodgepole pine forests, open meadows, and provides views of frozen Cascade Lake and snowy mountains with hills suitable for taking backcountry turns.
 Close to Canyon, this is a great trail for beginners to backcountry skiers alike.

 Notes: Bison frequent this trail in the meadow sections.
 Federal regulations require you to stay at least 100 yards (91 m) away from bears and wolves, and at least 25 yards (23 m) away from bison and all other wild animals.
 This trail includes a narrow bridge crossing.
 Cross the creek one at a time, and use your poles to test each step.
 Avalanches can occur near Cascade Lake.
-Please inquire at the warming hut for ski conditions and avalanche danger.
+Please inquire at the Canyon Visitor Education Center for ski conditions and avalanche danger.

 Check out the ski details and accessibility information at the bottom of this page.